 - News stories from Google News.

-Doing so will help you appear in the SERPs in multiple places.
+Doing so will help you appear in the search engine results pages (SERP) in multiple places.
 Which, int turn, reinforces your brand authority.

 HOW TO DOMINATE VERTICAL SEARCH